wesleybeckner/python_foundations/docs/solutions/SOLN_E1_Python_and_Jupyter.md

 - What official date was Python 2 no longer supported?
 - What is the version number of the last supported Python 2?
 - In your own words, describe why the Python Software Foundation made the decision to stop supporting Python 2.

+1. January 1st 2020
+2. 2.7
+3. It's costly, man!
+And it adds to project complexity to be cross-compatible

 #### 📓 L1 Q7 Advanced - Create your own Google Colab notebook!